It is a common misconception that using the basic layout structures leads to the most efficient

 benefits will be multiplied.

-The Hierarchy Viewer tool is available in Android Device Monitor.
-When opened, Hierarchy Viewer shows a list of available devices and its running components.
+Hierarchy Viewer shows a list of available devices and their running components.
 Choose your component from the Windows tab, and click Hierarchy Viewto view the layout hierarchy of the selected component.
 For example, figure 2 shows the layout for the list item illustrated by figure 1.

 Revise Your Layout